Exercise helping depression

 Improving your mental health is one of the many health benefits of exercise and medical and mental health professionals frequently recommend exercise in a treatment plan for depression and anxiety.

-The correlation between regular exercise and a decrease in depression symptoms has been studied and supported in several studies and some researchers even claim that exercise is more effective than common treatments for mental health conditions such as medication or cognitive behavior therapy.
+The correlation between regular exercise and a decrease in depression symptoms has been studied and supported in several studies.
+Some researchers even claim that exercise is more effective than common treatments for mental health conditions such as medication or cognitive behavior therapy.
+Additionally, ample research demonstrates the benefits of dietary changes and natural supplements to treat anxiety disorders.

 When humans work out, the body produces chemicals called endorphins to reduce stress and pain.
 Exercise can make us feel optimistic, confident and enhances your sense of well being.
 Regular exercise can also be linked to dopamine.
 For example, a study about the “runners high” that runners experience found that the euphoria and extra energy that is experienced during a run is caused by a release of dopamine.